git-pull/website/index.rst

       Get your copy of the  *The Tao of tmux* on `Leanpub`_, `Kindle`_ (Amazon), and `iBooks`_ (iTunes store).
-The final version will be delivered to you by the 2016 winter holiday.
+The final version will be delivered to you by January 2017.

       `Pre-order on Leanpub`_ before Dec 23rd for the special discount price of $7.99.